 The Cat Fanciers Association gave the Bombay full recognition in 1978.
 Today the breed is recognized by all cat associations.
 To maintain their body type and coat texture, Bombays may be outcrossed to sable Burmese.
 The CFA also permits outcrosses to black American Shorthairs, but this is rarely done because of differences in body type.

-The Bombay typically weighs between 6 and 11 pounds.
+The Bombay typically weighs between 8 and 15 pounds.
+Males are generally larger than females.

 The lively and affectionate Bombay loves people and is adaptable to many different environments and lifestyles.
 His calm nature makes him a good apartment dweller, and he is amenable to life with other pets, although he definitely wants to be top cat.